 While Black Friday is still the day that shoppers flock to department stores and big-box retailers, “main street” shopping districts have special events around Small Business Saturday, an event that’s attracting an increasing number of shoppers each year.
 These are great seasonal opportunities to make your business shine in your local community.

 The key to boosting sales during this time is converting lookers to buyers.
 This is where promotional planning will really pay off.
-For example, can you offer a small giveaway when a purchase is made that day?
+For example, can you offer a small giveaway when a purchase is made?
 It doesn’t have to be expensive and should be something that supports your brand, like a mug for your coffee and tea shop or a branded mini-gadget for your reclaimed furniture store.

 Even if your business is typically all about e-commerce, setting up an in-person “pop-up” shop can be a great way to build your brand locally during buying holidays.
-Investigate your options – is there an empty storefront in your area’s business district?
+Research your options – is there an empty storefront in your area’s business district?
 If so, ask if there are plans to activate it with pop-up shops and express your interest in setting up a temporary holiday store.
 Some business associations will proactively organize shared spaces for several small retailers.

 Step 5: Get ready with sufficient working capital

 Though the holidays seem a long way away, now is the time to prep for the big season!
-Don’t wait to boost your inventory until customers are making holiday purchases, and find the right contact now to secure a space in your city’s popular holiday bazaar.
+Don’t wait to boost your inventory until customers are making holiday purchases, find the right contact now to secure a space in your city’s popular holiday marketplace.
 Your business needs to be ready to hit the ground running once the busy holiday season begins.

 Set your small business apart with great merchandise, awesome service and memorable branding